 The ancients gave a great deal of thought to virtue.
 They recognized that the goodness of mankind lies not in having a good body, but in having a good soul.
 What, however, makes a soul good?
 Their consistent answer was: virtue.

-What, however, is a virtue?
+What then is a virtue?
 St. Augustine clarified that a virtue is a habit to do good.
 A vice is a habit to do evil.
 For this reason and by nature of what it is, a virtue is something that can never be misused.
 This was in fact another way that St. Augustine defined a virtue: a habit that cannot be misused.
-You can never have too much of what the Church’s tradition calls the cardinal virtues: prudence, fortitude, temperance and justice.
+You can never have too much of what the Church’s tradition calls the cardinal virtues: prudence, fortitude, temperance, and justice.

-This is where the wisdom of the Church fathers and later Church doctors is extremely important.
+This is where the wisdom of the ancients and ultimately the wisdom of the Church is extremely important.
 We can learn from the centuries of reflection of minds who are greater than ours and whose holiness exceeds our own and use that wisdom to apply to our lives and to grow in virtue.
 That growth in virtue begins with understanding what virtue is and what it is not so that we do not make the mistake of being foolhardy and thinking that we are exercising fortitude.

 This distinction between fortitude and foolhardiness shows that the exercise of virtue always involves reflection.
 Foolhardiness entails carelessness regarding the goods involved in a decision and what goods should be risked to attain other goods.
 Fortitude can involve sacrifice and even great sacrifice.
 For example, it takes fortitude to give your life for the sake of another person or for a noble cause to defend some great good.
-However, these sacrifices always follow on correct reflection on the nature of goods and which goods are worth sacrificing other goods for.
+The work of police officers requires this virtue in great measure.
+However, these sacrifices always follow on correct reflection on the nature of goods and which good are worth sacrificing other goods for.
 What good cause is worth giving up sleep and comfort and tranquility and reputation?
 What goods are worth sacrificing even our own lives?

 Michael Copas writes from North Little Rock.